Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability with set-valued output uncertainty

-The above definition characterizes the regularity of the map $\Gamma^{-1}$.
-The quantity $c>0$ is system dependent and fixed for an LTI system.

-From Eq. (\ref{Eq:Gammareg}), we can see that a perturbation in the output tube is lower bounded by the tolerance on the state.
-For state estimation to be more robust, we want the state $x$ tolerance $B_{\epsilon}(x)$ to remain small as perturbations in output tube increase.
-As defined previously $c>0$ is constant and $\Gamma$ is dependent on $u_{0:T-1}$ for LTI system Eq. (\ref{Eq:sys1})-(\ref{Eq:sys2}).
-Hence in order to find a output robust map we must select the correct input sequence.
+Equation (\ref{Eq:Gammareg}) ensures that a perturbation in the output tube is lower bounded by the tolerance on the corresponding initial state.
+For the state estimation process to be robust, one requires that the set of feasible states $\bm x$ be consistent with the output tube, and the respective distance in ${\cal X}$ scales favorably compared with perturbations in the output tube.

-Lastly, given the tolerance $B_{\epsilon}(\bar{x}_0)$, we want $\bar{x}_0$ to be $\epsilon$-distinguishable and highly robust to perturbations in tubes.
-Therefore, for any perturbed state $x_0 \in \mathcal{A} = \{x_0 | x_0 \notin B_{\epsilon}(\bar{x}_0)\}$, the worst-case perturbation in the output tube must be maximized.
-As such, we define the quantity for \textit{ degree of observability\footnote{The notion of \textit{degree of observability} comes from the definition of \textit{modulus of regularity}~\cite{Dontchev05} defined for the inverse map in Definition \ref{def:Inv}.
-This notion of regularity is often used to analyze perturbations on set-valued maps.}} measuring the worst case perturbation in output when state has been perturbed:
+Lastly, given the tolerance region parameterized as $B_{\epsilon}(\bar{\bm x}_0)$, it is desired that $\bar{\bm x}_0$ be $\epsilon$-distinguishable and robust to perturbations in the output tubes.
+Therefore, it is desired that for a perturbed state $\bm x_0 \in \mathcal{A} = \{\bm x_0 | \bm x_0 \notin B_{\epsilon}(\bar{\bm x}_0)\}$, the perturbation in the output tube must be maximized.
+As such, a quantity for characterizing the worst case separation in output due to perturbation in the state is defined as the \textit{ degree of observability~\footnote{The notion of \textit{degree of observability} comes from the definition of \textit{modulus of regularity}~\cite{Dontchev05} defined for the inverse map in Definition \ref{def:Inv}.
+This notion of regularity is often used to analyze perturbations on set-valued maps.}}, denoted by,